2024 Water Quality Dashboard

 - Consistent, high-quality water treatment across the system

-These improvements made Lawton Valley and Station 1 the first advanced treatment plants in Rhode Island, setting a new benchmark for water quality and reliability statewide.
+These improvements made Lawton Valley and Station 1 the first advanced treatment plants in Rhode Island, setting a benchmark for water quality and reliability statewide.